These restrictions apply to the features described in Stored Objects.

 to stored procedures and functions, or events.
 To filter

 statements operating on the latter objects, use one or more of

 The MySQL stored routine syntax is based on the SQL:2003 standard.
 The following items from that standard are not currently supported:

 To prevent problems of interaction between sessions, when a client issues a statement, the server uses a snapshot of routines and triggers available for execution of the statement.
 That is, the server calculates a list of procedures, functions, and triggers that may be used during execution of the statement, loads them, and then proceeds to execute the statement.
 While the statement executes, it does not see changes to routines performed by other sessions.

 For maximum concurrency, stored functions should minimize their side-effects; in particular, updating a table within a stored function can reduce concurrent operations on that table.
 A stored function acquires table locks before executing, to avoid inconsistency in the binary log due to mismatch of the order in which statements execute and when they appear in the log.
 When statement-based binary logging is used, statements that invoke a function are recorded rather than the statements executed within the function.
 Consequently, stored functions that update the same underlying tables do not execute in parallel.
 In contrast, stored procedures do not acquire table-level locks.
 All statements executed within stored procedures are written to the binary log, even for statement-based binary logging.
-See Binary Logging of Stored Programs.
+See Stored Program Binary Logging.

 The following limitations are specific to the Event Scheduler:

 Event names are handled in case-insensitive fashion.
 For example, you cannot have two events in the same database with the names